 Joe finally starts to catch on.
 These odd spectacles allow him to hear Maggie’s thoughts.
-He takes the them off and asks another question.
+He takes them off and asks another question.
 Where was the other bill from again?
 She tells him from the gas company.
-He puts them back on and once again the remote spectral like voice of Maggie’s inner thoughts says “They want to buy this property Joe for a lot of money.”
+He puts them back on and once again the remote spectral-like voice of Maggie’s inner thoughts says “They want to buy this property Joe for a lot of money.”

 Charlie comes in wishing Joe a happy birthday.
 He’s brought him a jug of his favorite poison.
 “And if this doesn’t kill ya, then I will”

 Charlie and Maggie try to get Joe to drink.
-It’s then Joe sees that the two are in cohoots together carrying on behind his back.
+It’s then Joe sees that the two are in cahoots together carrying on behind his back.
 The camera focuses on the sneaky ‘cheaters’ as Charlie’s thoughts confess “You should have been an actress baby”Maggie’s thoughts betray “Fill his right to the top, the quicker we get him drunk the quicker we get him over to the old house” Joe hears Charlie think “The three of us are going on a midnight treasure hunt.
 Maggie’s inner voice “You’re gonna have a nasty accident.”

 Joe is watching this exchange between the two conspirators.
-Maggie looks at Charlie “I never thought it would be this excitin’ Gee I love ya Charlie”
+Maggie looks at Charlie “I never thought it would be this excitin’ Gee I love ya, Charlie.”

 Joe takes his glasses off again.
 He’s had enough of listening in on their lurid scheme.
 He asks Charlie “You’ve got an education what does the inscription on the inside of the glasses mean Veritas?”